-Further confirmed speakers include: Viv Buckley, Bridgend College; Elaine Carlile, WJEC; Ben Jordan, UCAS and Ravi Pawar, Bryntirion Comprehensive School, Bridgend.
+Further confirmed speakers include: Maggie Ayre, Young Enterprise; Viv Buckley, Bridgend College; Elaine Carlile, WJEC; Ben Jordan, UCAS and Ravi Pawar, Bryntirion Comprehensive School, Bridgend.

 The seminar will be chaired in part by: Councillor Jennifer Raynor, Cabinet Member for Education Improvement, Learning and Skills, Swansea Council has kindly agreed to chair part of this seminar.

 The agenda in summary

 - The future shape of 14-16 qualifications in Wales - key findings from the initial consultation;

-- A case study on the implementation of the new curriculum and qualifications outside Wales;
+- Implementation of the new curriculum and qualifications outside Wales - a case study;

 - Priorities for the new qualifications: range of subjects, grading systems, the future of the GCSE brand, and ensuring the reliability of results for comparability and decision-making;

 - Qualification design and learning from best practice; and